 “Ah yes.”
 Taurus glanced at Raven and beckoned him forward with is hand.
 “Naga, this is Raven one of my greatest students.”
 He explained.
 “Raven, this is Naga the magnificent Queen of the serpent-elves.”

 A mischievous smile widened across Naga’s face.
 “You flatter me.
 But then again, I am Queen of the great Sagittaria family, unlike the lesser Earthenware family.
 So, I must be very magnificent.”

 Raven eyes widened, impressed to see her in person.
 The Sagittaria family was highly known throughout Avalon as the one of strongest of the Ten Royal Families, second only to the Hayzel family.
-The Earthenware were also a part of that class of families, lead by Taurus.
+The Earthenware was also a part of that class of families, led by Taurus.
 Usually, the leader of a family was an Avalonian with the highest vapor or spirit energy.

 Raven wondered how strong Naga’s power really was.

 “Bah!”
 Taurus waved his hand in the air, annoyed.
 “How long have you and your little group of treehoppers been spying on us?”